 fbpx

-Late summer gardens to savour
+September gardens to savour

 Laskey Farm by Liz Mitchell

-Lead image: Laskey Farm by Liz Mitchell
+Lead image: Liz Mitchell

 Although the first blooms of summer are behind us there is still plenty to look forward to with the National Garden Scheme.
 We have fabulous late summer gardens waiting for your visit.
-Click the links at the bottom of the page for gardens opening throughout August and September or read on for a taster:
+Click the links at the bottom of the page for gardens opening throughout September or read on for a taster:

 Our CEO, George Plumptre’s top picks: